First Time Skiing or Snowboarding: What to Expect

 - How to balance on heel and toe edges

-- How to stop and control speed
+- How to control speed and stop

 - How to fall and get back up

-Even a half-day lesson can make the rest of your trip far more enjoyable.
+In fact, even a half-day lesson can make the rest of your trip far more enjoyable.

 Rental Equipment Is Designed for Beginners